mipayne/JustTheClass/Unit1/Lecture-05.md

 ## Nanoquiz (10 min)
 Students are expected to arrive on time so that they have enought time to complete the nanoquiz.
 ### Question 1
+Index this bcc diffraction pattern

 ### Question 2
+What is the lattice parameter for this crystal?
+If I told you it was an elemental metal, what element is it?